retro16/acsi2stm/README.md

 building new designs/units based on Blue Pill boards is discouraged.

 Legacy hardware based on Blue Pill designs are supported to various degrees.
-All units that were built and working between firmware 2.00 and 5.00 are and will still be supported 100% by newer firmwares.
+All units that were built for firmware version 3.00 and later can be upgraded to the latest version.
+Units built for firmware version 2.xx need the legacy variant.

 Documentation
 -------------